melvinquick/cquick00/README.md

 - :phone: How to reach me: https://linktr.ee/cquick00
 - :couple: I’m looking to collaborate on anything revolving around Python, PowerShell, or any FOSS projects that are just for fun
-- :briefcase: I’m currently working on trying to set up my own website using Hugo (and possibly GitHub Pages)
+- :briefcase: I’m currently starting on a new project (currently called Nuz.locke(r)) with @singima to try and create the most advance tracker for [Nuzlockes](https://bulbapedia.bulbagarden.net/wiki/Nuzlocke_Challenge)!
-- :book: I’m currently learning more about PowerShell and Python as I use them for work
+- :book: I’m currently trying to learn Rust as it will probably be what Nuz.locke(r) (mentioned above) will be mostly written in
-- :earth_asia: Languages: English, Japanese
+- :earth_asia: Languages: English
 - :speech_balloon: Ask me about the world of weight training!
 (Specifically Powerlifting, Strongman, and Body Building)
 - :zap: Fun fact: Just as this lightning bolt implies...
 I'm a huge Harry Potter fan!
-- :confused: I could really use some help undertsanding website creation...
+- :confused: Anybody here great with making use of databases via Rust?
 - :smile: Pronouns: He/Him

 <!--